robinp/robinp.github.io/posts/en/24days-of-infra-day-1-version-control.markdown

 Okay, let's take a step back.
 For smaller companies or startups this is quite an overhead on the short term.
-But knowing the concept helps evaluataing if the benefit is worth it.
+You are free to evaluate if the benefits are significant enough for your use-case.

 An alternative to checking in tooling is to have them in a versioned repository, and have the build scripts point to the appropriate version.
-Can you spot any drawbacks with this scheme?
+Can you spot any drawbacks of this scheme?

   [1]: https://ocharles.org.uk/blog/